U=U: Undetectable = Untransmittable

 • Taking ART every day.

-• Having undetectable viral load for at least three months.
+• Having undetectable viral load for at least three months (some guidelines say six months).

 • Continuing to take meds without missing doses.